Sources say Damien Gilliams, Charles Mauti, and Pamela Parris may be suspended until the State Attorney’s Office has completed their investigation.

-Diana Bolton, SPOA Environmental Director, and self-proclaimed science researcher, was in the chambers recording the meeting.
+Diana Bolton, SPOA Environmental Director, and self-proclaimed science researcher, serves on the board with the Friends of the St. Sebastian River, was in the chambers recording the meeting.

-Bob Stephens, SPOA Vice-President, was also recording in the chambers.
+Bob Stephens, SPOA Vice-President, and serves on the board with the Friends of the St. Sebastian River, was also recording in the chambers.

 Dr. Robert Bedea, SPOA Director, who resigned from the Natural Resources Board after he was arrested for hitting a Sebastian Police Officer, was also at City Hall.
 Bedea is also running for City Council.

-Bolton, Stephens, and Bedea also showed up during Thursday’s press conference with Gilliams.
+Bolton, Stephens, and Bedea also showed up during Thursday’s press conference with Gilliams offering him their support.